 The Complete Chicago Riverwalk Guide

-The mayor first announced the $100 million Riverwalk four years ago, and the massive project has finally reached its full potential.
-One of the best areas for gathering features a Tiki Bar, rest areas, fishing, and of course, beautiful views of the water & River North.
-Portions of the walk completed over the past year are separated into different aquatic-themed areas.
+The mayor first announced the $100 million Riverwalk in 2013, and the massive project has finally reached its full potential.
+One of the best areas for gathering features a Tiki bar, rest areas, fishing, and of course, beautiful views of the water & River North.
+Portions of the Chicago Riverwalk completed over the past year are separated into different aquatic-themed areas.
 The Riverwalk now runs all the way from Lake Shore Drive past Franklin to Lake Street.

 Where to Hear Live Music

 Who wants to leave Chicago during the summer?
 No one.
-But Island Party Hut makes for the perfect staycation spot.
+Island Party Hut on the Chicago Riverwalk makes for the perfect staycation spot.
 Listen to live island music Thursday through Sunday while sipping a fruity cocktail and playing a game of bags.
 Soon, you’ll forget Chicago isn’t an island!

-The beer garden is the place to eat on the Riverwalk.
+This beer garden and restaurant on the Chicago Riverwalk is the perfect place to grab lunch or dinner.
 The Northman Beer & Cider Garden has everything from soft pretzels to salads to wait for it… Chicago dogs!
 Visit them between Michigan and Columbus for a bite.

 Visit City Winery for a glass of their wine on tap at their Riverwalk location.
 Hurry down there!
 It gets crowded, especially for happy hour.
-The good news is their heated domes extend the outdoor season through May and will return this fall.
+Their heated domes extend through the outdoor season through May every year.

 Music Classes to Help Children Develop Intellectually